Instructions & Forms for Requesting Samples and Subject Identification

 - Obtain IRB approval from the appropriate IRB for their institution.

-Applications for follow-up studies and sample identification will be reviewed by the EPR Steering Committee.
+Applications for follow-up studies and sample identification will be reviewed by the EPR Steering Committee or EPR Principal Investigator (for NIEHS investigators only).
 Once the application is approved, EPR samples can be decoded and contact information provided.